ArthurClemens/transpile-watch/README.md

 ### events

 Array: `['eventName', 'eventName']`: Transpile on defined events.
 Available events are: ready, add, change, unlink, addDir, unlinkDir (related to chokidar's events).
-If the event ready is choosen, transpiling already starts running the script.
+If the event ready is choosen, transpiling does not start directly running the script.

 ## Example